 Applying for Disability Benefits

 If you are unable to work because of a herniated disc, you will want to get your disability claim underway.
-You will need to gather all your medical evidence and supporting documentation before you get your claim underway, so you can make sure that your claim will be reviewed fairly and that the disability examiner has a clear picture of how you are affected by your back problems.
+You will need to gather all your medical reports and supporting documentation before you get your claim underway, so you can make sure that your claim will be reviewed fairly and that the disability examiner has a clear picture of how you are affected by your back problems.
 For help with your claim, complete the Free Case Evaluation above and get connected with a lawyer that takes cases in your area.